dsepe1/docker-hy.github.io/part0.md

 ### Starting lecture ###

-Slides for a previous starting lecture can be found [here](https://docs.google.com/presentation/d/1op-PxjIoCZ1k-o1JO1h9UhqZFYVMTcYHAQD-XrzwoIo/edit?usp=sharing)
+Slides for a previous starting lecture can be found [here](https://docs.google.com/presentation/d/1op-PxjIoCZ1k-o1JO1h9UhqZFYVMTcYHAQD-XrzwoIo/edit?usp=sharing).

 ### Telegram ###

 This course has a Telegram group where we discuss everything about the course.
-Support is available almost 24/7, with discussion being in both English and Finnish.
+Support is available almost 24/7, with discussions being in both English and Finnish.

-Join our telegram group [here](https://t.me/joinchat/HIg2vkuQ1T4QUPJDxIgshQ).
+Join our Telegram group [here](https://t.me/joinchat/HIg2vkuQ1T4QUPJDxIgshQ).

 **All** inappropriate, degrading or discriminating comments on the channel are prohibited and will lead to action taken against the commenter.